PelionIoT/mbed-cloud-sdk-dotnet/README.md

 4. Go to project -> Add NuGet Packages.
 5. Search for Mbed.Cloud.SDK and install the package.

-### Switch mac project to Visual Studio Code

-If Visual Studio for Mac is not to your liking, then you can open the project you just created in Visual Studio Code.
-To run your project you need to:

-1. Make sure you have the latest version of Mono installed:

-    ```
-    $ Mono -v
-    ```
-2. Download the latest version of NuGet from [here](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).
-3. Download Visual Studio Code from [here](https://code.visualstudio.com/?wt.mc_id=DX_841432).
-4. Open the root of the project in VSCode.
-5. Install the Mono Debug extension from the extensions tab.
-6. Create a .vscode directory at the root of the project and create a launch.json file.
-7. In your launch.json, insert the following:

-    ```
-    {
-        "version": "0.2.0",
-        "configurations": [
-            {
-                "name": "Launch",
-                "type": "mono",
-                "request": "launch",
-                "program": "${workspaceRoot}/Path/To/Your/.exe",
-                "cwd": "${workspaceRoot}",
-                "args": ["any cmd arguments"]
-            },
-            {
-                "name": "Attach",
-                "type": "mono",
-                "request": "attach",
-                "address": "localhost",
-                "port": 5000
-            }
-        ]
-    }
-    ```
-8. Now create a tasks.json file and insert the following:

-    ```
-    {
-        "version": "2.0.0",
-        "tasks": [
-            {
-                "taskName": "build",
-                "type": "process",
-                "command": "msbuild",
-                "args": [
-                    "/property:GenerateFullPaths=true",
-                    "/t:build"
-                ],
-                "group": "build",
-                "presentation": {
-                    "reveal": "silent"
-                },
-                "problemMatcher": "$msCompile"
-             },
-        ]
-    }
-    ```

-9. To resort your project packages, run the following NuGet command:

-    ```
-    $ mono nuget.exe restore YourProject/packages.config -PackagesDirectory pathToYourPackagesFolder
-    ```

-10. Now pressing Cmd + Shift + B should run the build task.
-Verify that it was successful by checking the output in the integrated terminal.

-11. To build from the command line, use msbuild in the root of the project:

-    ```
-    $ msbuild
-    ```

-12. After a build has been successful, press f5 to launch debugging, or Shift + f5 to start without debugging.
-Any output should appear in the debug console tab of the integrated terminal.

-13. Simple!
-For more information on VSCode tasks, got to the [docs](https://code.visualstudio.com/docs/editor/tasks).

 ## Example Usage

 1. Create API key in the [Mbed Cloud Portal](https://portal.mbedcloud.com/).